 “The best thing to do is to come into the post office in person,” said Anthony Reed, postal service clerk at the Romance Post Office.
 “You’ll need to hand your mail to the clerk and request that it be hand canceled.”

-For a dreamy trip to mail your valentines, take Highway 67/167 from Little Rock through Cabot.
+For a dreamy trip to mail your valentines, click here for directions, or take Highway 67/167 from Little Rock through Cabot.
 Take Highway 5 North to Highway 31, and you are in the heart of Romance.
 Or send stamped, pre-addressed valentines in a Priority Mail or Express Mail envelope or box addressed to:

 Romance, AR 72136-9998